Suleiman700/Fabric-Trail-Mod/README.md

 # Trail Mod (Fabric)

-A small client-side mod that draws a **trail/line behind your player** to help visualize where you have been.
+A client-side Minecraft mod that renders customizable trails behind players, allowing you to see colorful lines that follow your movement in the game world.
+Works in both single-player and multiplayer.

+These trails can be adjusted in color, width, opacity, and more, with options for static, gradient, or motion-based coloring.
+You can also enable trails for other players in multiplayer settings.

 ## Media